Saving Valuable Staff Time

 The team at Epworth now uses an iPad to check employees’ visa status during their employment onboarding.
 Using the ongoing monitoring, Epworth especially benefits from the notifications features that Check Work Rights ongoing monitoring features provide.

 They also eliminate the risk associated with having to wait up to 3 months to discover that an employee’s visa had expired without their knowledge.
 Another feature that the team finds helpful is the ability to run a quick “point in time” check at any moment.
 This allows the team to be confident that the visa results they are sharing with other departments are accurate.
-Email notifications when someone’s visa status has changed has greatly assisted them because they receive real-time information instead of having to search for it.
+Email notifications when someone’s visa status has changed have greatly assisted them because they receive real-time information instead of having to search for it.

 One specific feature of Check Work Rights that Epworth finds especially relevant to the Health Care industry is finding out if the employee in question is the primary or secondary visa holder.
 This is relevant because if doctors, for example, are 482 primary visa holders, they are still able to work for another hospital.
 This small piece of information is relevant and can decide whether or not the individual gets hired.